Defining the shape of what we need to know and why.

 A few more fields are needed before the three scenarios can be distinguished cleanly.

+Authority.
 You need to know which agent ran, on whose authority.
 A receipt without a principal (the accountable human) and an actor (who actually executed) cannot answer the "on whose authority" question that regulated environments will eventually ask.
 And in any team that uses agents to invoke other agents — Marlow telling Iris to do something, in studio terms — you need a delegation chain, not just a flat actor field.
 So delegation_path[] captures the chain of authority transfers, each with its own scope and granted-at timestamp.

+Runtime.
 You need to know what the agent was running on.
 Model family, model version, sampling parameters, the system prompt the model was operating under.
 Drift between two builds may be explained by drift between two models — a Sonnet that halts reliably and an Opus that waves things through, or the reverse.
 Without runtime.model.{family, version} and runtime.system_prompt_hash, this hypothesis is untestable.

-You need to know how full the context was when each step happened.
-There is a hypothesis the methodology cares about: agents drift more when context is loaded.
-The skills that produce halt-and-ask behaviour live in context; if the model is summarising or compressing context, those skills may be the first to degrade.
 If the hypothesis is true, halt rate should drop as context_state.tokens_used_pct rises.
 If it's false, no harm done — the field is cheap to capture.
 Either way, the only way to find out is to capture it at every step.
 So context_state appears at receipt level and at step level.
+It also matters operationally: engineering leaders need visibility into cost, performance, and how token consumption maps to outcomes.
+The same field that tests the methodology's hypothesis serves the budget conversation.

-You need inputs classified by sensitivity.
+Inputs classified by sensitivity.
 PII, PHI, PCI, MNPI — the controlled vocabulary differs by regulatory regime, but every regulated environment cares whether the receipt-producing process touched data of a given class.
 And you need to record this by hash, not by content; the receipt must not become a secondary data exposure.

 Every field in the receipt has an origin — one of reasoned, evidenced, regulatory, or operational.
 The origin is itself a typed value, part of the schema definition.